arzeyyy/Asteroids-sfml/README.md

 # Asteroids
-1979 arcade game asteroids with sfml library
+1979 arcade game asteroids with c++ and sfml library